 Analyze All the Parts of Your Offer Package

 Once you’ve set your goal and removed the emotion, you are ready to analyze the offer components.
 Now is the time to put on your analytical thinking cap.
 In almost all cases, if there is a discrepancy with the offer it’s in the numbers.
 You’ll need to compare your current compensation package against what you would be making as per the job offer.
+Don’t forget to include your benefits package in this analysis.
 Using a simple spreadsheet or sheet of paper in order to conduct a side-by-side comparison is a great way to analyze the numbers.

 Start With Your Base Salary